Another Premier League season is about to get underway, and that means the return of Fantasy Football.

 Last season, over six and a half million people played the popular game.
 Many of those stop playing within a few weeks, but, for others, the game is highly addictive and an unmissable part of the Premier League season.

-So, whether you’re a Fantasy Football veteran, or a someone who will stop doing your team after a few months, here are some suggestions that may help.
+So, whether you’re a Fantasy Football veteran, or someone who will stop doing your team after a few months, here are some suggestions that may help.

 Of course, it is hardly a tip to suggest you should consider putting Harry Kane, Mohamed Salah, Raheem Sterling or Sergio Aguero in your team.
 You’ll need to have at least one of these premium players.

 So, where possible, we’ve focused on some other must-have players – one for each position.